macsabile/TipidPColor/README.md

 - remove HideAnnouncement function
 - add home button when logo is hide
 - change font-size from 12 to 15 and 15 to 17
-- update Light-green themes
+- update Light-green and Dark themes
-- upadte Dark themes
 - minor changes

 v1.3.1